yibo-huang/tigon/README.md

 sudo ./emulation/start_vms.sh --using-old-img --cxl 0 5 8 1 1 # launch 8 VMs each with 5 cores

-# if you use real CXL memory, run the following:
+# if you are using real CXL memory, run the following:
-sudo daxctl reconfigure-device --mode=system-ram dax0.0 --force # manage CXL memory as a CPU-less NUMA node sudo ./emulation/start_vms.sh --using-old-img --cxl 0 5 8 0 2 # replace the last argument with the node number of CXL memory
+sudo daxctl reconfigure-device --mode=system-ram dax0.0 --force # manage CXL memory as a CPU-less NUMA node sudo ./emulation/start_vms.sh --using-old-img --cxl 0 5 8 0 2 # replace the last argument with the NUMA node number of CXL memory (e.g., 2)
 ```

 5. Setup VMs